-Canadian travellers will soon need to apply for an Electronic Travel Information and Authorization System (ETIAS) visa waiver in order to travel to the Schengen Area.
-Application for the ETIAS visa waiver is simple and only takes about 20 minutes to complete.
+Canadian travellers will soon need to apply for a European Travel Information and Authorisation System (ETIAS) visa waiver in order to travel to the Schengen Area.
+The application for the ETIAS visa waiver is simple and only takes about 20 minutes to complete.

 Passengers will need to fill out an online application with their personal and passport details, pay the processing fee and receive the visa waiver via email once their application has been approved.

 The ETIAS visa waiver allows European authorities to pre-screen individuals before their arrival in the Schengen area in order to identify any security issues related to the person arriving in the zone.

 ETIAS is not a visa, it is an electronic travel authorisation designed as a preventative measure against terrorism and cross-border crime.
 It hoped the new system will enhance the security of the people and the region as a whole.

 How can Canadians apply for an ETIAS visa waiver for Iceland?

 Canadians can complete an online application to register for an ETIAS visa waiver.
 The application requires that the applicant provide their:

 - Passport information

 Passengers are also required to answer questions on the ETIAS visa waiver application pertaining to their security, immigration history, health and any criminal records they might have.

 Travellers must answer these questions honestly and accurately.
 The information they provide on the ETIAS visa waiver application form is checked against international security databases.